Alfresco/docs-alfresco/transform-service/latest/config/add-tengine-trouter.md

 ---
-title: Adding T-Engines to T-Router
+title: Add T-Engines to T-Router
 ---

 The Transform Router (T-Router) uses Transform Engine (T-Engine) names to register new engines via properties.
 The names